kh-eng-rmit/A2-Group-39-Git/README.md

 Q: **What went well**

-A: I will be honest, the group is completely dysfunctional, because nobody took the lead until Nicholas stepped up late int the process.
+A: I will be honest, the group is completely dysfunctional, because nobody took the lead at any time.
 Nicholas is the only one that's doing the majority of the work until Ahmed and Amy joined in in the eleventh hour, because of personal issues with life as well as schedule schedule conflicts, and did the rest.

+Just to add some context before I continue, I've been officially diagnosed with dysthymia (persistent depressive disorder) and social anxiety disorder, which is why I was able to register with the university's accessibility support.

+In hindsight, I should have made this clear with my teammates the first thing we talked, but I've had people accuse me of using my depression & anxiety disorder as an excuse for not being able to do my work before when I truly have no mental energy to handle anything that's even remotely social.
+My therapist wasn't able to sign my support registration form until late into the assignment either.
+I hope whoever is reading this can see why I chose not to disclose until now in this document.

-I barely managed to get myself enrolled into the university accessibility support and get my own personal extension and, by the time I finally managed to both catch up to the syllabus and feeling mentally well enough to start on this assignment, pretty much all the document and research work has been done.
+I barely got my own personal extension through accessibility support and, by the time I finally managed to both catch up to the syllabus and feeling mentally well enough to start on this assignment, pretty much all the document and research work has been done.

+It is my fault for not communicating too much before their deadline, despite already having mentioned to them that I've gotten my extension as soon as I was granted it, so I try to make up as much as I could to contribute my parts once I started feeling well enough and started communicating a lot, which is right after their deadlines.

+But, aside from Ahmed responding to me asking for reviews of the website's drafts, all my messages have pretty much been ignored outright, when I need feedback for the website and the way this document was constructed.
+I can't help but feel that they'd rather move on from this assignment rather than trying to help me submit my contributions as a team.

 So no, nothing went well at all.
+In fact, I would go further and call it a mess.
+I'm utterly frustrated with how I was being treated as a team member.

 Q: **What could be improved**

 A: There should have been a lot more communication going on in the early stages.
 I doubt we wouldn't have been in this mess if we had that but without it, we straight up have no leader, which means there's no one to assign any responsibilities to, leading to a lot of overlaps, then it spirals down from here.

-I'll have to agree with Amy here, this admittedly-quite-forced group assignment was a *terrible* idea to begin with with how soon the deadline is, especially when you consider that most of the members in this group had to deal with life and their own schedules.
+I'll have to agree with Amy here, this admittedly-quite-forced group assignment was a *terrible* idea to begin with when you consider that most of the members in this group had to deal with life and their own schedules.
 The deadline should have been at least 2 weeks later, not one.
-We all end up getting rushed upon by it.
+We all end up getting rushed upon by it, and it doesn't help us submit our best works.

 Q: **At least one thing that was surprising**

 A: The very bare amount of communications and coordination right up until the last minute possible, and I can't assign any faults to anyone in this team considering everyone's circumstances.
+But, if there is one thing I can definitely blame my teammates for, it's for the exact same reason between their deadline and my extension's deadline, where I needed help and feedbacks the most.

 Q: **At least one thing you've learned about groups**

-A: I'm basically repeating myself here, but somebody has to take the lead, and there needs to be a *lot* of open communications and coordinations as well, in order for a group to be effective in the first place.
+A: I'm basically repeating myself here, but there needs to be a *lot* of open communications and coordinations as well, with or without a leader, in order for a group to be effective in the first place.
 Without it, everything just falls apart.